Narwhals & Polar Bears: Pond Inlet

 What is the difference between the tour to Arctic Bay and the tour to Pond Inlet?

 Both trips are very similar.
 On both trips you are travelling by komatik each day, (a wooden sled pulled behind a snowmobile), to the floe edge, where you will spend your days looking for wildlife with your Eagle-Eye Tours guide and local Inuit guides.
 The chances of seeing narwhals and polar bears is the same on both trips.
 We feel the chance of seeing beluga whales is higher in Arctic Bay.
 The birdlife is very similar in both locations.
 The chance of seeing walrus or bowhead whales is equivalent in both locations.
-The main difference would be the level of comfort at the camp.
-In Arctic Bay, the tents you sleep in are taller and have a small propane heater.
+In Arctic Bay, some of the tents you sleep in are taller and have a small propane heater, but not all of them.
 In Pond Inlet, you are in an expedition dome tent.
 You can sit up in these tents, but you cannot stand.
 They are unheated and you need to crawl in and out of the tent under the vestibule.
-You sleep on a thick mattress on the floor of the tent.
-Depending on the ice conditions and where the floe edge forms, the travel from the camp to the floe edge may be longer each day on the Arctic Bay tour.
+You sleep on a thick mattress on the floor of the tent and we provide warm sleeping bags to keep you comfortable.
+Depending on the ice conditions and where the floe edge forms, the travel from the camp to the floe edge is typically longer each day on the Arctic Bay tour (1.5 hrs+ each way).

 Tour Video